openstack/magnum/doc/source/user/index.rst

 You can now use the native client to interact with the COE.
 The variables and artifacts are unique to the cluster.

-The parameters for 'bay-config' are as follows:
+The parameters for 'coe cluster config' are as follows:

 --dir \<dirname\>
   Directory to save the certificate and config files.